Skid Steer Loaders & Compact Track Loaders

 Check for Attachment Compatibility

-All Kubota skid steers feature universal quick couplers.
+All Kubota skid steers and track loaders feature universal quick couplers.
 Optional hydraulic couplers let you switch tools without leaving the seat.
-Whether you’re using forks, brooms, augers, or snow attachments, these machines are designed for quick changes and efficient use.
+Whether you’re using forks, brooms, augers, or snow attachments, these machines are designed for quick changes and maximum versatility on the job site.

 Evaluate Comfort and Operator Features

-Choose cab-equipped models if you expect long hours or tough weather.
-Features like wide-entry doors, full suspension seats, and climate control make a difference in productivity.
-The SSV series cabs are known for clear sight lines and room to move, while SVL models offer a sealed cab with pressurization to reduce dust and noise.
+Choose cab-equipped models if you expect long hours or tough Atlantic weather.
+Features like wide-entry doors, full suspension seats, and climate control make a difference in daily productivity.
+The SSV series skid steer cabs are known for clear sight lines, while SVL compact track loader models offer a sealed, pressurized cab to significantly reduce dust and noise.

 Look at Transport Needs

-If you’re moving between job sites often, consider size and weight.
-The SSV65 is compact enough for most standard trailers.
-Larger SVL units, with higher operating weights, usually need heavy-duty trailers and tow vehicles.
-Always check your trailer’s rated capacity and tie-down points to ensure safe and compliant transport.
+If you’re moving between job sites often, consider the total footprint.
+The SSV65 skid steer is compact enough for most standard trailers.
+Larger compact track loader units, with higher operating weights due to their heavy undercarriages, usually require heavy-duty trailers.
+Always check your trailer’s rated capacity to ensure safe and compliant transport across Nova Scotia and New Brunswick.

 Factor in Fuel Efficiency and Emissions

-Kubota engines meet Tier 4 Final emissions standards and include fuel-saving features like auto idle.
-These systems help reduce running costs and keep machines compliant with regulations, especially on commercial or municipal job sites.
+Kubota engines meet Tier 4 Final emissions standards and include fuel-saving features like auto-idle.
+These systems help reduce running costs for both skid steers and track loaders, keeping your equipment compliant on commercial and municipal job sites.

-Kubota skid steers in NS and NB are made to handle Canadian winters, muddy worksites, and long days on the job.
-With cold-weather starting aids, durable undercarriage components, and strong support, they’re a solid choice for Atlantic contractors and property owners.
-Visit Nova International to explore options, compare models, or book a demo with a reliable skid steer dealer in Nova Scotia or New Brunswick.
+Kubota skid steers in NS and NB are made to handle Canadian winters, muddy worksites, and long days.
+With cold-weather starting aids and durable components, they’re the top choice for Atlantic contractors.
+Visit Nova International to explore options, compare models, or book a demo with a reliable skid steer and compact track loader dealer in Nova Scotia or New Brunswick.

 Landscaping and Property Maintenance